Updated August 11, 2023

 For this, we again take an example to understand the process.

 Let’s assume the below dataset of a company employee with their achieved sales target.

 Now for identifying the span of sales amount in the above dataset, we will calculate the range.
 For this, we will follow the same procedure as we did in the above examples.

 We will apply the MAX and MIN functions for calculating the Maximum and Minimum sales amount in the data.

 For finding the range of sales amount, we will apply the below formula:

 Range = Maximum Value – Minimum Value

-- If the values are available in the non-adjacent cells for which you want to find out the range, then you can pass the cell address individually, separated with comma as an argument of the MAX and MIN functions.
+- If the values are available in the non-adjacent cells, you want to find out the range; you can pass the cell address individually, separated with a comma as an argument of the MAX and MIN functions.